FabricMC/fabric/fabric-fluid-api-v1/README.md

 Fluids with the tag `fabric:prevent_fall_damage` can prevent fall damage.

-### Respirable
+### Breathable

-Fluids with the tag `fabric:respirable` are respirable by entities, and will not cause drowning.
+Fluids with the tag `fabric:breathable` are breathable by entities, and will not cause drowning.

 ### Swimmable